GiovanniZago/Bayesian-Networks/README.md

     # ============================================================= #

-    # Output:
+    # Output: a list with:
-    # For each node, a printout of the parents of the node
+    # A printout of the parents of the node, for each node
-    # network score
+    # The network score evaluated with bnlearn

     # ============================================================= #